The Cable Beach ghost gum (Corymbia paractia) is endemic to the Broome area. Yawuru people know these trees as gunurru.

 This work substantially increased our understanding of where the ghost gum occurs, the broader vegetation community and associated fauna, as well as the health and condition of the community patches.
 We lodged all data points and maps with the Department of Parks and Wildlife (DPaW) database and in 2015 presented our findings in the paper 'A Peninsula of Competing Priorities – Threatened and Priority One Ecosystems (TECs and PECs) on the Broome Peninsula' at the State NRM Conference.

-We produced a report with recommendations for stakeholders to inform improved development and conservation planning.
+We produced a mapping and condition assessment report in 2015 with recommendations for stakeholders to inform improved development and conservation planning.

 In 2016–17, with the support of Eucalypt Australia, we again partnered with Tim Willing and the NBY Country Managers to map and document remaining C. paractia populations and to record traditional ecological knowledge.